-I am a Senior Economist at the Federal Reserve Board.
-Before that, I was a Research and Policy Advisor at the Bank of England where I also held positions as an Economist and a Senior Economist between 2015-2021.
+I am a Principal Economist at the Federal Reserve Board.
+Prior to joining the Board, I worked at the Bank of England between 2015-2023.
+I was a Research and Policy Advisor between 2021-2023, and I also held positions as an Economist and a Senior Economist between 2015-2021.

 I completed my PhD in September 2016 at the Bonn Graduate School of Economics.
 I was a research scholar at the University of Wisconsin-Madison for a year between 2012-2013.